Lamer87/Space_Engineers_DLC_unlocker/README.md

     - v0.6: single .cmd tool with some fixes to the code, backward compatible with all versions, .ini revised.
     - v0.7: prevents extraction errors and using the wrong folder, other fixes to the code and compatibility.
     - v0.8: added dlc "Anniversary Pack".
 Reuploaded 8 November 2023 fixing wrong version displayed in tool.
+    - v1.0: added Linux/OSX support, thanks to DeathCamel58 (link to his page in the title)

     ————————————————————————————————————————